 Correcting Breast Asymmetry

-Melbourne’s Leading Plastic Surgeons & Breast Specialists for Complex Breast Procedures
+Melbourne’s Leading Plastic Surgeons & Breast Specialist Plastic Surgeons on our team for Complex Breast Procedures

 Breast Specialist Dr Craig Rubinstein is our leading Melbourne Plastic Surgeon for remedying asymmetrical breasts.

-Our Breast Specialists are highly-qualified Plastic Surgeons, operating at accredited major hospitals in Melbourne using only experienced Anaesthetists and a top team of Surgical Support Staff.
+Our Breast Specialist Plastic Surgeons on our team are highly-qualified Plastic Surgeons, operating at accredited major hospitals in Melbourne using only experienced Anaesthetists and a top team of Surgical Support Staff.

 Breast Asymmetry Corrective Surgery for Uneven Breasts